UBC-MDS/programming-in-python-for-data-science/slides/module2_01.md

 If the data is accessible publicly on a website, you can read in data directly from the webpage it is stored on.
-For example, this code and all the files that make up this course is all open and can be [viewed online](https://github.com/UBC-MDS/MCL-DSCI-511-programming-in-python).
+For example, this code and all the files that make up this course are all openly available and can be [viewed online](https://github.com/UBC-MDS/MCL-DSCI-511-programming-in-python).
 The `candybar.csv` file that we used in the last module is stored at this
-url:
+URL:
 <https://raw.githubusercontent.com/UBC-MDS/MCL-DSCI-511-programming-in-python/master/data/candybars.csv>
 You can see that it looks like a plain `txt` file with each line being a row and each column value separated with a comma.

-The code required to read in this url looks like this:
+The code required to read in this URL looks like this:

 ``` python